Period Promise in Schools – United Way Alberta Capital Region

 Period Promise in Schools hero image

-Period Promise is devoted to making fundamental change and bringing menstrual equity to our schools.
+Period Promise is devoted to driving fundamental change and achieving menstrual equity in our schools.

-Funded by the Government of Alberta, and with product sponsorship from Proctor & Gamble, United Ways across the province are joining together for a one-year project to provide free menstrual products in 50 Alberta schools.
+Thanks to product sponsorship from Procter & Gamble, United Ways across the province are joining together to provide free menstrual products to select schools across Alberta.

 Student Survey